jhsul/minerl-combat/README.md

 ## Environments

-So far, this fork introduces the following environments:
+This fork introduces the following environments:

 - `MineRLPunchCow-v0`
 - `MineRLPunchCowEz-v0`